-"Lets I Ching" is a simple but complete free I Ching Android app.
+"Let's I Ching" is a simple but complete free I Ching Android app.
 Try to focus on a question to ask the I Ching and toss coins to obtain the divination results.
 You will be surprised how accurate the I Ching tell you.
-No matter you are a beginners or pros, you will not regret to try it.Features include:- Quick Start Mode- Simplified I Ching- Advanced I Ching- Analysis of Overall Fortune, Love, Family, Breeds, Child, Turnover, Business, Disease, Person who you are waiting for, Person who you are tracing, Whether the lost thing can be found, Traveling, Examination, New Career, Disputation, Job seeking- Any luck this week- I Ching Gallery- Bookmark and Sharing feature (share the result with friends and family in Google Plus, Facebook, Twitter, E-mail, etc)- Support different languages include Deutsch, English, español, français, italiano, 日本語, português, 中文(繁體), 中文(简体)- And more
+No matter you are a beginners or pros, you will not regret to try it.Features include:- Quick Start Mode- Simplified I Ching- Advanced I Ching- Advanced analysis in different area, for example Love, Family, Breeds, Child, etc- Any luck this week- I Ching Gallery- Bookmark and Sharing feature (share the result with friends and family in Google Plus, Facebook, Twitter, E-mail, etc)- Support different languages include Deutsch, English, español, français, italiano, 日本語, português, 中文(繁體), 中文(简体)- And more

 What is I Ching? (as cited in Wiki)The I Ching (Chinese: 易經; pinyin: Yìjīng; [î tɕjə́ŋ]), also known as the Classic of Changes or Book of Changes in English, is an ancient divination text and the oldest of the Chinese classics.
 Possessing a history of more than two and a half millennia of commentary and interpretation, the I Ching is an influential text read throughout the world, providing inspiration to the worlds of religion, psychoanalysis, business, literature, and art.
 Originally a divination manual in the Western Zhou period (1000–750 BC), over the course of the Warring States period and early imperial period (500–200 BC) it was transformed into a cosmological text with a series of philosophical commentaries known as the "Ten Wings."
 After becoming part of the Five Classics in the 2nd century BC, the I Ching was the subject of scholarly commentary and the basis for divination practice for centuries across the Far East, and eventually took on an influential role in Western understanding of Eastern thought.